Orbital-selective Mott phase and spin nematicity in Ni-substituted FeTe$_{0.65}$Se$_{0.35}$ single crystals: Results

-The $y$-dependence of $\Delta M$, relative to $M$ at 300 K, is shown in Fig.\ref{Mag}(g) for both in-plane directions.
-The data show slight increase at small $y$, followed by rapid decrease and change of sign at large $y$.
-There is also well-defined difference of $\Delta M/M_{300K}$ for two in-plane directions, which systematically increases with increasing $y$.
+We quantify the difference between low-$T$ and high-$T$ magnetization by defining $\Delta M = M_{300} - M_{30}$, as illustrated in Figs. \ref{Mag}(c) and \ref{DeltaM}(b). $\Delta M$ depends on $y$, and, while in most cases $\Delta M$ is positive, it changes sign into negative for crystal with the largest $y$, as already evident in Fig.\ref{Mag}(e); this is clearly related to enhanced magnetization at low $T$ in this crystal.
+The $y$-dependence of $\Delta M$, relative to $M_{300}$, is shown in Fig.\ref{DeltaM}(c) for both in-plane directions.
+The data show slight increase at small $y$, reaching a substantial value of about 40 \%.
+This is followed by rapid decrease and change of sign at large $y$.
+There is also anisotropy of $\Delta M/M_{300}$ for two in-plane directions systematically increasing with increasing $y$.
 Leaving aside for the moment the anisotropy of $\Delta M$, we note that the dependence of $\Delta M$ on $y$ resembles the dependence of Hall coefficient on $y$, shown in Fig.\ref{RhoRH}(d).
-Therefore, in Fig.\ref{Mag}(h) we re-plot the data versus $R_H$ measured at 30 K, on exactly the same piece of crystal as the measurement of magnetization.
-It is evident that quite good proportionality exists between the $R_H$ and $\Delta M/M_{300K}$.
-This supports the idea that the positive $\Delta M$ observed in samples with small $y$, i.e. with hole-dominated transport, is a result of delocalization of carriers originating in $d_{xy}$ hole pocket, which occurs on decreasing temperature, in agreement with the observation of the incoherent-coherent transition by ARPES in FeTe$_{0.56}$Se$_{0.44}$ \cite{Yi2015}.
-This effect resembles the large change of susceptibility on cooling due to delocalization of one of the three Fe electrons, which accompanies magnetostructural transition in Fe$_{1+\delta}$Te \cite{Chen2009,Zaliznyak2011}, apart from the fact that no long-range magnetic order is expected in the present case.
-Somewhat more difficult to explain is the case of negative $\Delta M$ in crystal with large $y$.
-Most likely, while $d_{xy}$ orbital still becomes coherent at low $T$, leading to elimination of $d_{z^2}$ hole pockets from Fermi level, doped electron carriers compensate delocalized $d_{xy}$-derived hole carriers at low $T$, so that the lowering of $M$ is not observed.
-Instead, increase of $M$ at low $T$ suggests enhanced localization.
+Therefore, in Fig.\ref{DeltaM}(d) we re-plot the data versus $R_H$ measured at 30 K, on exactly the same piece of crystal as the measurement of $M$.
+It is evident that quite good proportionality exists between the $R_H$ and $\Delta M/M_{300}$.

-Returning back to anisotropy, a different way to quantify it is to calculate the ratio $M_{\parallel} /M_{\perp}$, which is displayed in Fig.\ref{Mag}(i) versus $y$, for three different temperatures, 30 K, 300 K, and the peak temperature, $T_{peak}$ ($T_{peak}$ is generally slightly different for two in-plane configurations, by up to a few degrees).
-The ratio is larger or close to 1 for all samples at 300 K, and becomes smaller or close to one at 30 K, except for the sample with the largest $y$.
-Interestingly, while the ratio at $T_{peak}$ falls between high-$T$ and low-$T$ value for most samples, it reaches more than 3.7 in the crystal with smallest $y$.